U3A BRISBANE

 Enrolments Open

-Class Schedule for Term 1 2026 is now active and enrolments are open.
-Term 1 commenced on Tuesday 27 January.
+Class Schedule for Term 2 2026 is now active and enrolments are open.
+Term 1 has finished and Term 2 commences on Monday 20 April.

 To join a new class, enrol through the Class Search page by clicking on the Enrol button, or contact the tutor directly.
 If you book online you may assume your enrolment is accepted unless the tutor advises otherwise.